NMashalov/NMashalov.github.io/_posts/2024-01-10-diffusion_nets.md

 By the way so called KL-divergence is actually a free energy 🤯.

-### Gaussian noise is not random
+### Gaussian noise is hierarchical

-The most important thing, that it's rescales.
+The most important thing about gaussian, that it's rescales.
 If you average random gaussian variables you'll again get gaussian, but at greater scale

 $$
     \sum \xi \sim \mathbf{N}(0,N), \xi \sim \mathbf{N}(0,1)